What are Stem Cells?

 Conditions that have the ability to be treated with Stem Cell Therapy

-- Osteoarthritis of the joints including hip, knee, ankle and shoulder joints
+- Osteoarthritis of the joints including hip, knee, ankle,wrist and shoulder.

 - Safety and Complications Reporting on the Re-implantation of Culture-Expanded Mesenchymal Stem Cells using Autologous Platelet Lysate Technique